Llandudno Great Orme Circular

 Cross the road that goes up through the park and follow the footpath signs for 'I'r Copa' (The Summit).
 These signs take you up through a series of terraces that end at a wooden sprung gate on the top right hand side of the park.
 Exit onto the well worn path which leads you onto the limestone landscape of the Orme itself.
 Follow the summit path around, away from the sea and up the steps alongside the artificial ski-slope and toboggan run (to your left).

 At the top of the steps, as you exit out of the valley, you have a number of choices of route to the top.
 On this occasion, rather than go toward the visible cable car and the Tram Middle Station, we kept right on the north east side of the Orme.
-It doesn't make much difference, both ways are pleasant but as this particular walk took place in late February, this side was in the lea of the light but thing southerly breeze.
+It doesn't make much difference, both ways are pleasant but on this occasion this side was in the lea of a noticeably thin southerly breeze.

-This path will also take to the church and well of St Tudno on this side of the Orme.
+This path will also take you to the church and well of St Tudno on this side of the Orme if that’s your ‘thing’.
+The church was first founded in 6th Century but the present structure dates from 12th - 15th century (there is a 12th century font to be seen).

-Once at the buildings, a swing gate allows you access to the summit car park area and the excellent views west along the North Wales coastline.
+Once at the buildings, a swing gate allows you access to the summit car park area and the excellent views west along the North Wales coastline and Anglesey east coast.

-One of the brucy-bonuses of limestone escarpments like the Great Orme is that, even after wet winter, it isn't muddy.
-Nevertheless, the swamphound still managed to find the only muddy puddle in miles to lie down in (as witnessed by the summit photo).
+One of the brucy-bonuses of limestone escarpments like the Great Orme is that, even after a very wet winter, they aren't muddy.
+Nevertheless, the swamphound still managed to find the only muddy puddle in miles to spreadeagle in (I noticed that you can still see the residual swamp juice on the summit photo).

 Once at the bottom, you have a number of choices.
 If you've had enough of ups-and-downs, simply follow the Marine Drive back to the West Shore.
-If you haven't, there is another footpath that will bring you out by the lodge where tou started off.
+If you haven't, there is another footpath that will bring you out by the lodge where you started off.
 Needless to say, we chose the latter.
-Although close to 'civilisation, this last descent and the rocky path that winds through the limestone above the Marine Drive feels a lot more remote.
+Although close to 'civilisation’, this last descent and this final gnarly path that winds through the limestone terrain above the Marine Drive on this last bit feels a lot more remote.
 Rosie and I like it - a lot.

 To find the final section of footpath, from where the Monk's Path joins the Marine Drive, walk toward the West Shore for about 50m.
 There is a dead-end driveway/track heading diagonally up to the left with the names of the houses it gives vehicular access to on the left and a footpath marker post on the right.
 Take this track.
-Before the end of the track, the opath heads off right back onto open hillside, behind a whitewashed house.
+Before the end of the track, the path heads off right back onto the open hillside behind a whitewashed house (see photo).

 Follow the path with a fence to your right.
 You quickly work out that the fence isn't to stop you falling, rather it is to shop chunks of the friable and weatherworn limestone on this side of the Orme falling onto the Marine Drive below you.

-In a few ups and downs over the next half a mile you find yourself at the lodge that marked the start of the walk.
+In a few ups and downs over the next half a mile or so you find yourself back at the lodge that marked the start of the walk.

-A short but definitely varied and even adventurous day out with stunning views and horizons.
-Easily accessed and with the bonus of with more icecream, beer and fish and chips than you can shake a stick at near the end - well maybe not in February but for most of the year.
+A short but definitely varied and even adventurous walk with stunning views and lots of horizons.
+Easily accessed and with the bonus of plenty of ice cream, beer and fish and chips within spitting distance at various stages - well maybe not in February but for most of the year.